Alaska Phone Relay

 Network Enhancement Fee – TelAlaska charges a network enhancement fee for network maintenance and upgrades.

-Subscriber Line Charge (SLC) – The SLC was established by the Federal Communications Commission (FCC) to cover costs of the local phone network used to originate and terminate interstate long distance calls that are not recovered through charges paid by long distance companies.
+Subscriber Line Charge (SLC) – The SLC was established by the Federal Communications Commission (FCC) to cover the costs of the local phone network used to originate and terminate interstate long-distance calls that are not recovered through charges paid by long-distance companies.